thattomperson/toms.cooking/content/recipes/zucchini-pasta/index.md

 method:
 - Cook pasta according to pack instructions.
 Drain well.
 - Meanwhile heat oil in a medium saucepan over a medium heat.
-- Add onion, garlic, chilli flakes & anchovies cook for 5 minutes or until onion is soft.
+- Add onion, garlic, & chilli flakes, cook for 5 minutes or until onion is soft.
 Add zucchini, juice, zest & parsley, cook for 2 minutes, season to taste.
 - Add zucchini mixture & rocket to pasta, toss to combine.
 Serve topped with parmesan.
 ---
 Light and flavourful pasta for when you are a little short on time and still want to eat something super tasty 👌